Curriculum, Enrollment, and Graduation

 There are three categories of advisors.
 Students may have multiple advisors in each category but only one primary advisor.

-• Major Advisor: Indicates the advisor associated with the student’s primary major
+• Major Advisor: Indicates the advisor associated with the student’s primary major.

-• Secondary Major Advisor: Indicates the advisor associated with the student’s second major or second degree (as well as third majors or third degrees)
+• Secondary Major Advisor: Indicates the advisor associated with the student’s second major or second degree (as well as third majors or third degrees).

 • Minor Advisor: Indicates the advisor associated with the student’s minor or minors.

 Because academic advisors are usually associated with a students’ major department or field, students should contact their major departmental offices or the offices of their college deans to determine the names and locations of their advisors.
-Some programs--University Studies, Native American Studies, University Honors, pre-health professions, WWAMI-offer additional advising assistance.
+Some programs—University Studies, Native American Studies, University Honors, pre-health professions, and WWAMI—offer additional advising assistance.
 Students can access DegreeWorks via MyInfo to view their advisor, degree plan, and degree requirements.

 Classification of Students

-• Sophomore: an undergraduate student who has earned thirty to fifty-nine credits.
+• Sophomore: An undergraduate student who has earned thirty to fifty-nine credits.

-• Junior: an undergraduate student who has earned sixty to eighty-nine credits.
+• Junior: An undergraduate student who has earned sixty to eighty-nine credits.

-• Senior: an undergraduate student who has earned ninety or more credits.
+• Senior: An undergraduate student who has earned ninety or more credits.

-• Post-Baccalaureate: an undergraduate student who has already earned one or more baccalaureate degrees and is seeking another.
+• Post-Baccalaureate: An undergraduate student who has already earned one or more baccalaureate degrees and is seeking another.

-• Non-Degree Undergraduate: a student taking courses for special interest, but not planning on using the credit toward a degree.
+• Non-Degree Undergraduate: A student taking courses for special interest but not planning on using the credit toward a degree.

-• Non-Degree Graduate: a student with at least a baccalaureate degree but not seeking another degree.
+• Non-Degree Graduate: A student with at least a baccalaureate degree but not seeking another degree.

-• Graduate: a student who has at least a baccalaureate degree and has been accepted into The Graduate School.
+• Graduate: A student who has at least a baccalaureate degree and has been accepted into The Graduate School.

-Drop/Add Regulations and Procedures
+Add/Drop Regulations and Procedures

 Add Procedure